mantiumai/chirps/docs/development.md

 When a user kicks off a scan, a Celery task is queued.
 The scan task, found in `./scan/tasks.py`, will iterate through each rule in a plan, executing the queries against the scan asset.
 Results are stored in the database via the `Result` and `Finding` models.

-## What are Targets?
+## What are Assets?
 A asset is a destination that rule queries are executed against.
-Target providers are responsible for executing the queries and handing back the results to the scan task.
+Asset providers are responsible for executing the queries and handing back the results to the scan task.

 # Plan Application